Prospector-E/RA6A/README.md

 Design, construction, and control of a 6-axis robotic arm built around an STM32F439ZI microcontroller and ROS 2 Humble with MoveIt 2.
 Capable of pick-and-place operation with vision-based cube detection.

-*Design, Construction, and Control of a 3D-Printed 6-Axis Robotic Arm*.

 ---